 Different corporate structures

-A company can establish its corporate presence in Macedonia by establishing: (i) a company (Macedonian: “трговско друштво”); (ii) a branch office (Macedonian: “подружница”); or (iii) a representative office (Macedonian: “претставништво”).
+A company can establish its corporate presence in North Macedonia by establishing: (i) a company (Macedonian: “трговско друштво”); (ii) a branch office (Macedonian: “подружница”); or (iii) a representative office (Macedonian: “претставништво”).
 Each of these establishments imply a different level of legal and organizational independence from its founder which reflects the scope of activities that the establishment is authorized to perform.
 Branch or representative offices are not considered as separate legal entities and therefore the foreign company remains liable for all obligations assumed by branch office or representative office.